kevjohnson/kevjohnson.github.io/_posts/2014-02-23-making-maps-in-r.md

 Oh, right, what is a shapefile anyway?
 A shapefile is yet another file format that is designed to hold geospatial vector data for use in geographic information system software.
 In simple terms, it holds a bunch of information that is used to draw borders.
 This actually gets really complicated really fast once you go down the rabbit hole of different projection methods and coordinate systems.
 I recommend you stay far away from that.

 The Mercator projection is the default for this method which works just fine for small regions (pretty much any projection method will work fine for something as small as a state).
-If you want to make a map of the entire United States then I recommend the Albers projection with 33 and 45 as your input latitudes.
+If you want to make a map of the entire United States then I recommend the Lambert projection with 33 and 45 as your input latitudes.
 Google is your friend here, but I must stress the importance of not falling too deep into the world of cartography.
 It's a scary place.

 Here's a list of packages I'll be using: